Just updated for 2018!

 She then describes an impressive recent project that we can assume is very relevant to the work required in the open position.
 Next, she spends time talking about why she’s interested in this company/role, using the terms fast-paced, creative, problem solving, and innovative.
 This is great if those words are used in the job description and/or company values.

-With this answer to “Tell me about yourself,” the candidate is leading with some of her top selling points — experience at top firms, recognized stellar performance (award), technical expertise, problem-solving skills, etc. This will help him grab the interviewer’s attention and make a strong first impression.
+With this answer, the candidate is leading with some of her top selling points — experience at top firms, recognized stellar performance (award), technical expertise, problem-solving skills, etc. This will help him grab the interviewer’s attention and make a strong first impression.

 It bears repeating that a strong first impression is critical in a job interview situation.
 Start the interview strong and end it strong and you might even get away with flubbing a few questions in the middle.